react-native-google-signin/google-signin/README.md

 #### `getCurrentUser()`

-This method resolves with `null` or `userInfo` object.
+This method resolves with `null` or `userInfo` object of the currently signed-in user.
 The call never rejects and in the native layer, this is a synchronous call.
 Note that on Android, `accessToken` is always `null` in the response.

 ```js
 getCurrentUser = async () => {